 Of course, it is also possible for test results to indicate a medical condition and for a doctor to misread the tests and improperly diagnose a patient.
 When these types of errors lead to misdiagnosis or failure to diagnose, those responsible should be held accountable.

-Free Consultation With a New Jersey Attorney About Causes of Delayed Diagnosis and Misdiagnosis
+Free Case Evaluation With a New Jersey Attorney About Causes of Delayed Diagnosis and Misdiagnosis

 Contact The Ferrara Law Firm, LLC, by completing our online contact form, or by calling us at 856-324-6156 or toll free at 888-874-8317.
 Hablamos español.